aprila14/sparkhub-VoCu/README.md

 ### Checking logs on Linux
 sudo picocom /dev/ttyUSB0 -b 115200 2>&1 | ts "[%m-%d %H:%M:%S]" 2>&1 | tee -a sparkhub-esp32.logs

+# 4. Pressure sensor

+Documentation for used pressure sensor is in docs/TIZLA60 - TRANSDUCER ASSEMBLY - used.pdf

+For devboard ESP32-DevKitC-32E V4 the sensor is connected as follows:

+- IN sensor pin -> 5V0 devboard pin
+- GND sensor pin -> GND devboard pin (the one between 13 and 12 pin)
+- OUT sensor pin -> 32 devboard pin (ADC1 channel 4 is GPIO32)